Try Audible & Get Up to 2 Free Audiobooks

 I think you would.

 Belief is important to change any behavior.
 The way you think about yourself is your identity.
-We often start to perform a new habit but stick to old identity and because of these new habits doesn’t last long.
+We often start to perform a new habit but stick to old identity and because of these new habits don’t last long.
 Instead of focusing on what outcome you want from your habit focus on what type of person you want to become.

-say for example you want to build a habit of reading ask yourself a question what kind person reads daily?
+say for example you want to build a habit of reading ask yourself a question what kind of person reads daily?

 Of, course a Reader.
 Thus focus to become a reader. when you want to build a habit of waking up earlier

 Purpose of every habit is to solve the problem of life with as little energy as possible.
 Good habit or bad habit both serves us.
 Any habit can be divided into four steps.

 Cue, Craving, Response and Reward

 Cue triggers a craving, which motivates a response, which provides a reward, which satisfies the craving and ultimately, becomes associated with the cue.
 The first two are problem phase and next two are solution phase.
 For example:-

 Reward: You satisfy your craving to feel alert.
 Drinking coffee associated with waking up.

 We can use this habit loop to form good habits and break bad habits by applying following four laws.